chand1012/blog/drafts/StartupEngineering/index.md

 This was the thought going through my head when reading the article a colleague sent me on best practices for the language we were using.
 The language we are using is similar to C++ in the sense that you can separate the declaration and implementation of the functions on a class or file.
 Object Oriented best practice would dictate that you should _definitely_ declare and implement your functions in separate files, either using an abstract class or some other functionality of the language.
 In this case, I was omitting an interface, which defined functionality that could be called by other systems in our stack.
 So if I knew this was best practice, why did I omit the interface?

-## Self Taugh Engineering
+## Self Taught Engineering

 I am primarily a self taught developer.
 I learned how code and computers worked mostly by just, doing.
 When I learned something new conceptually, like an algorithm, I liked implementing it myself to fully understand it.
 And when I do implement whatever I'm trying to replicate, I liked to keep it simple, as simple as possible.
 Not simple in the least amount of characters, but simple in the sense that I could read the raw code and understand what's going on quickly, regardless of the comments I left for myself (or lack thereof).
 And when I say "implement", I don't _just_ mean code.
 Flowcharts, or even just taking notes, tends to help me learn how a script, algorithm, or even a massive codebase, works.

-Side note, when f figure out how a large codebase works (whatever scale you may think that is), I always broke it into smaller pieces, like single bits of functionality.

 That being said, because I was primarily self taught by doing my own personal projects, I didn't want to take time to actual map out functionality or think about the little details.
 I was laser focused on the big picture of what my project does.
 This means that as long as the code completed the task I set for it, I didn't really care how it looked.
 If it got the job done, and I could understand how it worked, it was good enough.
-Generally I try to make my code as simple as posslbe, while still accomplishing the task at hand.
+Generally I try to make my code as simple as possible, while still accomplishing the task at hand.

 This method of simple engineering is also partially influenced by my work experience.
 While I have roughly 10 years of coding as a whole, I only _actually_ have 3 years of true industry experience, 2 of which have been mostly startup projects.
 This means that for a majority of my work experience, I have had to play the role of the "scrappy" developer, getting the features out quickly, while leaving code quality up to the linters.